oogles/djem/docs/ref/settings.rst

 ``DJEM_AUDITABLE_REQUIRE_USER_ON_SAVE``
 =======================================

+.. versionchanged:: 0.7

+    Renamed from ``DJEM_COMMON_INFO_REQUIRE_USER_ON_SAVE``.
+The old setting is still available for backwards compatibility, but is considered deprecated.

 Default: ``True``

 By default, the :meth:`~djem.models.Auditable.save` method of :class:`~djem.models.Auditable` and various methods of :class:`~djem.models.AuditableQuerySet` (e.g. :meth:`~djem.models.AuditableQuerySet.create`, :meth:`~djem.models.AuditableQuerySet.update`, etc) require being passed a user model instance, so they can automatically set the ``user_created`` and/or ``user_modified`` fields that ``Auditable`` provides.
 This behaviour can cause issues if you are using third party code that calls any of these methods, as it will not pass this required argument.